 Figure 6.3.2-1: Procedure for create an intent

-1. MnS Consumer sends a request to create an intent instance for fulfilment (see createMOI operation defined in TS 28.532 [3]) to MnS Producer, providing intent information for the new intent to be created.
+1. MnS Consumer generates the intent information and sends a request to create an intent instance for fulfilment (see createMOI operation defined in TS 28.532 [3]) to MnS Producer, providing intent information for the new intent to be created.
 The detailed intent information sees attributes (attribute which "isWritable" property is "True") of the concrete intent IOC defined in clause 6.2.
-In the provided intent information, the intentMgmtPurpose should be specified as "FULFILMENT_WITHOUT_NEGOTIATION", indicating that the MnS Consumer request the MnS Producer to fulfil the intent without negotiation.
+In the provided intent information, the intentMgmtPurpose should be specified as "FULFILMENT_WITHOUT_NEGOTIATION" or NULL, indicating that the MnS Consumer request the MnS Producer to fulfil the intent without negotiation.

 2. Based on the received request, the MnS Producer creates the concrete intent instance (i.e., instance of intent IOC) and configure the new created intent MOI with the received intent information.